virtualcodewarrior/webComponentBaseClass/README.md

 There are some breaking changes starting at version 1.1.x compared to 1.0.x versions
 - The base class is now called `WebComponentBaseClass` where it used to be `webComponentBaseClass` note the capital `W` for the class name.
 - The file to import has been renamed to `web-component-base-class.js`
-- You no longer have to create the `static get is() { return 'name-of-my-custom-element' }` function and the `is` member is now an instance member vs a static function in older versions.
-So replace all occurrences of `this.constructor.is` with `this.is`.
+- You no longer have to create the `static get is() { return 'name-of-my-custom-element' }` function and the `is` member is now an instance member vs a static function in older versions, so replace all occurrences of `this.constructor.is` with `this.is`.
 - This now makes use of private class members, so only upgrade if the browsers you target support that feature